Mili-sou/Day_1_of_100_days_of_python/README.md

+#Remeber: Python file is always saved using a .py extension.

 PRINT FUNCTION:
 Firstly working with python we need to know how to print a line .
 Well, print() function helps us to print something.